-For a fragment list mode as the main argument, the content may contain texts as well as any nested @-expressions.
+For a fragment list mode as the main argument, the content may contain texts as well as any nested @-expressions (of all 3 kinds).

-The content itself must be surrounded by a pair of curly braces (U+007B and U+007D) called the brace pattern (in analogous to the bar pattern associated with the starter section of a command).
+The content itself must be surrounded by a pair of curly braces (U+007B and U+007D) called the brace pattern (in analogous to the bar pattern associated with the introduction section of a command).
 Of course, additionally appending the equal number of hashes to both ends are allowed.